 Mini Habits: Smaller Habits, Bigger Results – Stephen Guise

-There is a time and a place for big goals… but you need to know when to push forward and flex those big-dreaming muscles, and when to be gentle on yourself to avoid setting yourself up for failure.
-In fact, even big goals should always be broken down into manageable chunks…
+There is a time and a place for big goals… but you need to know when to push forward and flex those big-dreaming muscles, and when to be gentle with yourself to avoid setting yourself up for failure.
+In fact, even big goals should always be broken down into manageable chunks:

 Setting small, defined, achievable goals can lead to much bigger and better results than you could possibly imagine – without the detrimental effect on your self-esteem.